cybergirls25/hacking-at-a-distance/code/Robot/README.md

 - `robot_movement_control.py` – Core script to control robot movement (forward, backward, left, right).

-These scripts allow the robot to move autonomously or via a web-based control panel to execute wireless attacks.
+This script allow the robot to move autonomously or via a web-based control panel to execute wireless attacks.